Japanese Lifestyle

 Hanko (Stamps)

-The stamp is inseparable from us, the Japanese, whenever we make some official contract (for example, Bank contracting) to ensure our ID.
+The stamp is inseparable from us, the Japanese, whenever we make an official contract (Eg, bank contracting) to ensure our ID.

 Why do we still use such an analog system?
 Check here!